 Our Associate Degree of Engineering Technology (Civil) gives you the opportunity to start your career in construction management, structural engineering design (civil and municipal) and transportation design and practice.

-The Associate Degree of Engineering Technology (Civil) is a two-year program of study, supplemented by a supervised industry-based placement or an extended project-based classroom activity.
+The Associate Degree of Engineering Technology (Civil) is a two-year program of study, supplemented by an extended project-based classroom activity.

 The program is the first two years of the Bachelor of Engineering Technology (Civil), and offers a pathway to further study.